anisayari/createurstech.fr/README.md

   }
 ```

-### How to contribute to the projects :
+### How to contribute to the project:

--First of all you have to [Install gem](https://jekyllrb.com/docs/installation/)
+- First of all you have to [Install Jekyll gem](https://jekyllrb.com/docs/installation/)
--Fork the project
+- Fork the project
--Clone the project
+- Clone the project
-- run 'bundle install' on the root directory
+- Run 'bundle install' in the root directory
-- run 'bundle exec jekyll serve' on the root directory
+- Run 'bundle exec jekyll serve' in the root directory
-- You can access the website from `http://localhost:4000`
+- You can access the website at `http://localhost:4000`
-- You can access admin panel with a nice-looking interface to modify code to `http://localhost:4000/admin`
+- You can access the admin panel with a nice-looking interface to modify code at `http://localhost:4000/admin`
--Modify code
+- Modify the code
--As for a Pull Request on this repo
+- Make a Pull Request to this repo

 ### Contribution
-You can contribute by forking the project and asking for a pull request (please respect commit messages and pull request comments)
+You can contribute by forking the project and making a Pull Request (please respect commit messages and Pull Request comments)
 ### Todo
-- [x] Init project on jekyll
+- [x] Init project on Jekyll
 - [x] Setup custom domain
 - [x] Add data completion on the front
-- [x] Add multiple selection on the home screen
+- [x] Add multiple selections on the home screen
 - [ ] Design cards of creators
 - [ ] Design buttons
 - [ ] Design global website